 How Employee Engagement Can Affect Your Firm’s Bottom Line

-When your partners think of employee engagement, they may think about fun activities during busy season, or HR related perks.
+When your partners think of employee engagement, they may think about fun activities during busy season or HR-related perks.
 When the focus is on the billable hour, sometimes engagement can seem like fluff, the extra stuff that is not that important.
 In reality, that could not be further from the truth.
+Employee engagement can have a huge impact on your bottom line.
 Recent studies have shown that satisfied employees may make the difference in turning a mediocre company into a great one.
-Logically, it makes sense - if you want your business to grow, you need a high performing workforce, and the only way to a high performing workforce is happy and engaged employees.
+Logically, it makes sense – if you want your business to grow, you need a high performing workforce, and the only way to a high performing workforce is happy and engaged employees.

 Here are some statistics: